alvi231078/D2---Line-Follower-Robot/README.md

 # Intelligent Line Follower & Obstacle Avoidance Robot

 This robot uses IR sensors to follow a line, an ultrasonic sensor to detect obstacles, and a TCS3200 color sensor to detect colored zones (red, green, blue).
-If the color sensor is not connected, the robot will still function using IR and ultrasonic sensors.
+If the color sensor is not connected, the robot will still function using IR and ultrasonic and IR sensors.

 ---